Barcelona and Madrid of course! Spain will be very warm in the summer so plan for heat.posted about 2 years ago

 Madrid however is great when you have a small budget.
 You can eat the best tapas ever and for 15 euro’s you’re completely satisfied, foodwise, including a big bowl of sangria.
 There are also many nice, inexpensive shops en great bars with good wines and beers.
 Buy some food and wine, bring a blanket and magazines and spend at least one afternoon in the shadow of a tree in the Retiro Park to enjoy the people, the entertainers, the sun and everything else.

 Are you gonna drive around by car?
-Be prepared, Madrid is quite isolated from the rest of the country if you have to travel by car…posted almost 2 years ago
+Be prepared, Madrid is quite isolated from the rest of the country if you have to travel by car…posted about 2 years ago